DanielTakeshi/debridement-code/README.md

+(Note: this is Daniel Seita's personal repository built on top of Sanjay's skeleton.)

 # davinci-skeleton

 The base directory structure for da Vinci utilities.
 This repository defines the basic structure and utilities for the Da Vinci surgical robot in the AUTOLAB at UC Berkeley.